shanevanheerden/shanevanheerden.github.io/_posts/2021-08-26-matching_resumes_to_job_specifications.md

 ## 4. Productionising the solution

+The system was deployed on AWS EC2 instances and scaled to handle the volume of resumes and job specifications processed daily.
+We implemented continuous integration (CI) and continuous delivery (CD) pipelines to ensure that the system was always up-to-date and running smoothly.

+To deploy the solution into production, we followed these steps:

+Infrastructure Setup: An AWS EC2 instance was provisioned to host the system components.

+Deployment: The system code was deployed to the EC2 instance using a continuous integration/continuous delivery (CI/CD) pipeline.

+Monitoring: Monitoring tools were implemented to track system performance and resource utilization.

+API Integration: The system's API was integrated with JobCrystal's existing platform to seamlessly incorporate the new functionality.

+To ensure the solution's scalability and reliability, we deployed it on an Amazon Web Services (AWS) EC2 instance.
+This cloud-based infrastructure provides the necessary resources to handle large volumes of data and user requests.

+The solution was implemented using a variety of technologies, including Python, Elasticsearch, and Streamlit.
+The solution is deployed on an Amazon Web Services (AWS) cloud infrastructure.

+The productionization phase was a critical step in transitioning from development to a fully operational system.
+Figure 3 and Figure 4 provide snapshots of this process.
+They showcase the deployment and scaling aspects, emphasizing the robustness and scalability of our solution in a production environment.

+The productionization phase involved scaling our solution for real-world deployment.
+Figures 3 and 4 illustrate the architecture's adaptation for live deployment, ensuring optimal performance, reliability, and accessibility.

+With the successful development and testing phases behind us, the focus shifted to productionizing the solution for seamless integration into JobCrystal's operations.
+This stage involved deploying the entire system on AWS EC2 instances to ensure scalability, reliability, and optimal performance.
+The architecture was fine-tuned to handle real-time data processing, and necessary measures were implemented to monitor and maintain the system efficiently.

+The true measure of success lies in the impact on JobCrystal's operations.
+Client feedback and testimonials serve as a testament to the positive transformations witnessed.

 {% include figure.html path="assets/img/blog/blog10.4.png" class="img-fluid rounded z-depth-1" zoomable=true %}
 <div class="caption">
     <em>Figure 3: Solution architecture.</em>